maehr/awesome-digital-history/README.md

 - [ANNO](https://anno.onb.ac.at/) - Austrian Newspapers online.
 - [Österreichische Mediathek](https://www.mediathek.at/) - The Austrian archive for sound recordings and videos from cultural and contemporary history.
+- [Wien Geschichte Wiki](https://www.geschichtewiki.wien.gv.at/Wien_Geschichte_Wiki) - It is based on the Historical Dictionary Vienna by Felix Czeike, currently there are 50,156 contributions and 12,510 images.

 ### Europe